 Christ in this world through teaching and preaching the love of God, seeking ways to love and understand all people and establishing the ways of peace, hope, healing and justice.

 Our faith is progressive in accomplishing these tasks in cooperation with any and all who seek the same goals for this world.

 The Community House

+RELOCATING!!
 The Community House (TCH) is our center of operations and we are soon moving to our new Forever Home located at 41685 Date St, Murrieta (corner of Date & Adams).
 Our new building will have both offices and worship space.
-TCH is excited to be able to offer meeting areas for a variety of activities during the week including 12-step meetings, GLBT gatherings, and Scout meetings.
+TCH is excited to be able to offer meeting areas for a variety of activities during the week including 12-step meetings, LGBT gatherings, and Scout meetings.